rgpass/i_didnt_know_javascript/05_async_and_performance.md

 function add(xPromise, yPromise) {
   // Promise.all takes in an array of Promises
   // It is not resolved until all have been resolved
-  // It returns a new promise that waits all to finish return Promise
+  // It returns a new promise whose value is an array of the promise-values return Promise
     .all([xPromise, yPromise])